andreasspindler/Libpreempt/README.md

 ## How does Preemptive Multitasking work for realtime systems?

-Preemptive multitasking creates the illusion that multiple processes and threads run concurrently on a single processor, while these are actually only assigned a small time slice.
+Preemptive multitasking creates the illusion that multiple processes and threads run concurrently on a single processor, while they are actually only assigned a small time slice.
 If the time slice is exceeded, the process or thread is "preempted", i.e. interrupted and has to wait for its next time slice.